chemerisuk/better-dom/README.md

 # better-dom [![Build Status](https://api.travis-ci.org/chemerisuk/better-dom.png?branch=master)](http://travis-ci.org/chemerisuk/better-dom)
 > Live extension playground

-In jQuery there is a notion of **live events**.
-They allow to attach listeners on future elements but do not cover all possible cases.
-Therefore I'd like to introduce **live extensions** and **better-dom** - a next-level library for working with DOM.
+jQuery knows a concept called “**live events**”.
+Using the idea of event delegation they enabled developers to handle existing and future elements.
+But there are a lot of cases when more flexibility is required.
+For example, delegated events fall short when the DOM needs to be mutated in order to initialize a widget.
+Therefore I'd like to introduce **live extensions**.

+There is a section in the [Web Components](http://www.w3.org/TR/components-intro/) spec called “[Decorators](http://www.w3.org/TR/components-intro/#decorator-section)” which is trying to solve a similar problem.
+Currently it uses a markup-based implementation with a special syntax for attaching event listeners on child elements.
+But the concept is still an early draft:

+> Decorators, unlike other parts of Web Components, do not have a specification yet.

 [API DOCUMENTATION](http://chemerisuk.github.io/better-dom/)